ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 # tar -xvf manifest.us.icr.io.secureimages.secure-bitcoin-wallet.s390x-v1-ad52e76.2021-02-10_15-37-37.178350.tbz
 ```

-This creates a `git` directory (including the snapshot of the application's git repository used for the build), and a data directory including a file `build.json` (containing the build status) and the build.log.
+This creates a `git` directory (including the snapshot of the application's Git repository that is used for the build), and a data directory, which includes a file `build.json` (that contains the build status) and the build.log.

 ### Saving the state of your Secure Build Server instance
-As an optional additional step (which you can skip), you can download a state image from your Secure Build Server instance.
-You need the state image to recover the signing key and additional internal states of the Secure Build Server instance to build the image in another, new Secure Build Server instance (for example, after the original instance is deleted or corrupted).
+As an optional step (which you can skip), you can download a state image from your Secure Build Server instance.
+To build the image in another, new Secure Build Server instance (for example, after the original instance is deleted or corrupted), you need the state image to recover the signing key and additional internal states of the Secure Build Server instance.
 See [here](https://github.com/ibm-hyper-protect/secure-build-cli)
-for more detailed information about how you can restore the state image and how you can save a state image to Cloud Object Storage.
-In this tutorial, you only download the state image, so it is available in the current working directory for possible later use.
+for information about how you can restore the state image and how you can save a state image to Cloud Object Storage.
+In this tutorial, you download the state image only, so it is available in the current working directory for possible later use.

 ### Step 13.
 Retrieve the state image.